 If you’ve climbed the stairs up then definitely then DO reward yourself with Czech’s very own Pilsner.
 (And if that sparks your interest, consider a day trip to Pilsen!)

-The area around the metronome has fallen into a bit of disrepair lately and has become a bit of a skate park, but camera wielding folks like us, always hungry for awesome photo ops, will not be disappointed!
+The area around the metronome has fallen into a bit of disrepair lately and has become used as a bit of a skate park.
+But camera wielding folks like us, always hungry for awesome Prague photo opportunities, will not be disappointed!